keithalewis/papers/git.md

 The clone is completely independent of the original repository but git makes it possible to synchronize changes between repositories.

-It s `origin` to refer to the original repository.
+Git uses `origin` to refer to the original repository.

 ## Push